mcneel/developer.rhino3d.com/content/en/guides/cpp/your-first-plugin-crossplatform/index.md

 1. Use git to clone the starter repo
 `git clone https://github.com/mcneel/CrossPlatformCppPlugin`
+1. Download the SDK
+`git submodule update --init`

-2. Run the `./rename.sh` script to fill out the plugins plugin, command, properties and GUIDs correctly.
+1. Run the rename`./rename.sh` or `powershell -ExecutionPolicy Bypass -File ./rename.ps1` script to fill out the plugin, command, properties and GUIDs correctly.
+For this tutorial, it is suggested to use all of the default values.

 ### Plugin Anatomy